 Martha Nussbaum is the Ernst Freund Distinguished Service Professor of Law

 and Ethics at the University of Chicago, appointed in the Philosophy Department, Law School, and Divinity School.
 She is also the founder and coordinator of the Center for Comparative Constitutionalism.
 She has written and edited over 20 books, including Creating Capabilities: The Human Development Approach (2011) and The New Religious Intolerance: Overcoming the Politics of Fear in an Anxious Age (2012).
 She is currently working on Political Emotions: Why Love Matters for Justice, which will be published by Harvard in 2013.
 Nussbaum has taught at Harvard, Brown, and Oxford Universities, been a research advisor at the World Institute for Development Economics Research, held multiple positions with the American Philosophical Association, and received 32 honorary degrees.
 Nussbaum received her B.A. from NYU and her M.A. and Ph.D. from Harvard.

-Thomas Banchoff is director of the Berkley Center for Religion, Peace, and World Affairs, and professor in the Government Department and the School of Foreign Service, Georgetown University.
-His research centers on religious and ethical issues in...
+Thomas Banchoff is Vice President for Global Engagement at Georgetown University.
+He also serves as founding director of the Berkley Center for Religion, Peace, and World Affairs, and as Professor in the Department of Government and the School of...

-Peter Berger is one of the foremost scholars in the field of sociology of religion.
-He is professor emeritus of Religion, Sociology and Theology and served previously as the founding director of the Institute on Culture, Religion and World Affairs...
+Peter Berger is a senior research fellow and professor emeritus of religion, sociology, and theology at Boston University.
+He is one of the foremost scholars in the field of sociology of religion.
+He previously served as the founding director of...

 Daniel Brumberg is an Associate Professor of Government and Co-Director of Democracy and Governance Studies at Georgetown University.
 He also serves as Acting Director of the United States Institute of Peace's Muslim World Initiative, where he...